-If you’ve ever been lucky enough to spot a royal family member in the wild, you may have noticed their bodyguards don’t call them Prince William, Prince Harry or—dare we say—Lizzy in public.
+If you’ve ever been lucky enough to spot a royal family member in the wild, you may have noticed their bodyguards don’t call them Prince William, Catherine or—dare we say—Lizzy in public.

 In fact, the communications team has secret code names for each member of the royal family.
 While we’d expect something animalistic like we’ve seen in the movies—perhaps “Eagle” or “Falcon”—that’s not the case.
 Instead, the bodyguards chose not-so-discreet monikers that sound straight out of a bad James Bond knock-off.

 According to the Daily Mail, Prince William and Kate Middleton’s code names are “Danny Collins” and “Daphne Clark.”
 Prince Harry and Meghan Markle, on the other hand, used to go by “David Stevens” and “Davina Scott.”